Bob Ducsay

 Bob Ducsay (born c.
 1962) is an American film editor, screenwriter and producer.

-He is known for his work with Stephen Sommers, Rian Johnson and Brad Peyton.
-He has edited many of Sommers' films and has served as a producer on some.
+He has worked with Stephen Sommers, Rian Johnson and Brad Peyton.
+He has edited many of Sommers' films and has served as a producer on some, and has edited all of Johnson's films since Looper.
 He aspired to be in the filmmaking industry during high school.
 He graduated from Saint Brendan High School in Miami, Florida, in 1980 and went on to film school.

 He won the Saturn Award for Best Editing twice for Star Wars: The Last Jedi and Knives Out.